-Seven separate and distinct picnic areas with shelters, a paved boat launch, two sets of modern playground equipment, a Natural Playscape, and approximately 15 miles of trails provide both pedestrian and equine access to the park's interior.
+Seven separate and distinct picnic areas with shelters, a paved boat launch, two sets of modern playground equipment, a natural playscape, and more than 15 miles of trails provide both pedestrian and equine access to the park's interior.

-In season a swimming beach, modern changing and shower facilities, and two ADA accessible fishing piers provide access to the lake shore for fishing, bird watching, etc. Boat rentals are available featuring kayaks, canoes, paddle boats, and paddle boards.
+A swimming beach, modern changing and shower facilities, and two ADA-accessible fishing piers provide access to the lakeshore for fishing, bird watching, etc. Boat rentals are available featuring kayaks, canoes, paddle boats, and paddle boards.